thosgood/this-weeks-finds/markdown/1-50/week23.md

 with some edges having both ends at the same vertex.
 To get a 2-complex, we take a set of "2-cells," that is, 2-dimensional closed disks, and glue their boundaries onto our 1-complex by any continuous map.
-And so on, with the "n-cells" being just copies of the closed unit ball in R\^n.
+And so on, with the "$n$-cells" being just copies of the closed unit ball in
+$\mathbb{R}^n$.

 CW complexes were invented by J. H. C. Whitehead in 1949 and are a key tool in algebraic topology.
-(The word "CW," by the way, seems to come from "closure-finite" and "weak" \-- as in "weak topology.")
+(The word "CW," by the way, seems to come from "closure-finite" and "weak" -- as in "weak topology.")
 They are a nice class of topological spaces since on the one hand, being built up by gluing simple pieces together, one can really understand them, and on the other hand, they are actually quite general.
 In fact,